“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Highly skilled and well-trained employees of a hugely successful SaaS tool were leaving the organization for competitors.
 The company registered healthy revenue figures, but the employee turnover started to adversely affect the bottom line.

-The company HR was staring down at a formidable challenge, and it had to be dealt effectively sooner than later.
-If you take traditional approach to solving this problem then you’d be tempted to consider following solutions:
+The company’s HR was staring down at a formidable challenge, and it had to be dealt with effectively sooner rather than later.
+If you take a traditional approach to solving this problem then you’d be tempted to consider the following solutions:

 However, this is not how adaptive leadership tackles such a situation.
-The HR chose to dive deeper into the root of the problem, and involved the entire upper management into the process to find out whether monetary perks and other incentives were the real reason or it was something else.
+The HR chose to dive deeper into the root of the problem and involved the entire upper management in the process to find out whether monetary perks and other incentives were the real reason or if it was something else.

 Inputs were gathered from the entire organization to change the culture.
 Obviously, there were challenges and conflicts in the process, and proposed changes were met with resistance from many in both the top-tier management and teams across various departments.